This article originally appeared on VICE Romania

-Vali Carambol: In those days, there were three places in Bucharest with pool tables—all in Communist clubs and institutions for foreigners.
-They weren't the pool tables you know now—they had no pockets in the corners, but small pins and holes in the center of the table.
+Vali Carambol: In those days there were three places in Bucharest with pool tables – all in communist clubs and institutions for foreigners.
+They weren't the pool tables you know now – they had no pockets in the corners, but small pins and holes in the centre of the table.
 The only place that had the kind of tables you see today was the Intercontinental Hotel.
 You had to insert a dollar to play with that table, so it was illegal for Romanians.
 But I knew a guy who worked there, and he let me play for free.

 How did you get into playing pool if it wasn't available to normal Romanians?

 I worked at the Ministry of Tourism, in the department that owned and operated those tables with pins and holes in the middle.
-I traveled around the country to deliver, install, and fix them in clubs for foreigners and the elite.
+I travelled around the country to deliver, install and fix them in clubs for foreigners and the elite.
 That's how I met all sorts of pool players who taught me how to play.

 And when did you start playing for money?